 Preparing for College: Sophomore Year

-As schools go about preparing students for college, sophomore year students will find that the whole process speeds up to a certain extent.
-Academic workloads increase with every progressing year, but it is important to keep track of the college application process over the course of all four years.
+Sophomore-year students will find that the whole process of college prep begins to speed up.
+Academic workloads increase with every progressing year.
+It is important to keep track of the college application process over the course of all four years.
 One of the most important things to do is to choose the right subjects, electives, and levels.
-A good mix of CP, honors, and AP classes will help students balance the workload better.
-Students should regularly check with their counselors to see how they are doing academically and whether they’re on track with the yearly college prep checklists.
+A good mix of CP, honors and AP classes will help students balance the workload better.
+Students should check in with their counselors to see how they are doing academically and whether they’re on track with the yearly college prep checklists.

 Preparing for college checklist: